Introduction

 The Mechanics of the Debt Gap

-Lower wages mean balances can linger longer.
-Consider a simple scenario: two people each carry a $2,000 credit card balance.
-The person with higher income may be able to pay it off quickly.
-The person with lower income may need to stretch repayment across many months, especially if new expenses keep appearing.
+Consider two people who each carry a $2,000 credit card balance.
+A higher earner may be able to eliminate it quickly.
+A lower earner may need to stretch repayment across many months while continuing to cover essential costs.

 Essential Expenses vs. Discretionary Debt

-Retail-branded cards can deepen this pattern.
-The Consumer Financial Protection Bureau has reported that retail credit cards often carry especially high interest rates.
-These cards may appear convenient at checkout, but they can become expensive when balances are not paid in full.
+Retail-branded cards can intensify the problem.
+The Consumer Financial Protection Bureau has reported that these products often carry high interest rates.
+An immediate discount may feel helpful at checkout, but the balance can become expensive when unpaid.

-The Double Burden of Pay Gap + APR
+The Double Burden of Pay Gap and APR

 Psychological Impact of the Debt Gap